 Consistent schemas are easier for humans.
 Onboarding is faster, review is mechanical, queries are predictable.
 These benefits are real.
 They’re also entirely dependent on something other than memory holding the convention in place.

-Onboarding.
 A new engineer spends less time building a mental model when PKs, FKs, and timestamps are named the same way everywhere.
-That’s true — and also true that the convention enabling it exists only as long as someone is actively keeping it enforced.
+True, and the convention enabling it exists only as long as someone is actively keeping it enforced.

-Review.
 A migration adding CustomerReference INT in a codebase where everything else is customer_id BIGINT gets flagged when conventions are consistent.
-That’s true — and whether it actually gets flagged depends on whether the reviewer remembers the rule or a linter is enforcing it.
+True, and whether it actually gets flagged depends on whether the reviewer remembers the rule or a linter is enforcing it.

-Queries.
 JOIN users ON orders.user_id = users.id works without a lookup when the convention is <table>_id.
-True — and the query is right only because every prior migration followed the rule, which is only the case if something kept them on track.
+True, and the query is right only because every prior migration followed the rule, which is only the case if something kept them on track.

 Why it matters for automation